dmaniloff/goobook/README.txt

 to query address book.
 (Normally bound to "Q" key.)

+If you want to be able to use <tab> to complete email addresses instead of Ctrl-t add this:

+    bind editor <Tab> complete-query

 To add email addresses (with "a" key normally bound to create-alias command)::

     macro index,pager a "<pipe-message>goobook add<return>" "add the sender address to Google contacts"